charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

                 ├── VCF_imputed_genotypes_line_separation_pipeline.sh
                 └── VCF_CT_HD_G1_LepMAP3_pipeline.sh

-This task is a general function which separate population-level files (VCF or read counts) into sub-population files on user request.
+This task is a general function which splits population-level files (VCF or read counts) into sub-population files on user request.
 **This function is used in further tasks involving sub-population analyses**.

 Associated data folder(s): `./data/tribolium_snp`, `./data/tribolium_counts`.